Our research focuses on cancer prevention and survival, looking at mechanisms or host factors

 For cancer survivors, we also encourage broader research into evidence for impact of diet, nutrition (including body composition), physical activity and outcomes after cancer diagnosis, as robust evidence on this is still lacking.

-Applications must be made using our new online Grants Management System.
+Applications must be made using our Grants Management System.
 Once registered with the system, you will have access to the application forms for open grant rounds.
 You will find instructions on how to complete the applications on the WCRF GMS site.

-“Our WCRF-funded research shed new light on the mechanisms linking adult body size and energy restriction in youth to cancer risk.
+“Our WCRF-funded research sheds new light on the mechanisms linking adult body size and energy restriction in youth to cancer risk.
 Our results identified that there are critical time-windows of exposure with regards to cancer, and that hormonal, growth and metabolic pathways are already important at a young age for the risk of colorectal and breast cancer over age 55 years” – Prof Matty Weijenberg, grant holder

-Maxine Lenza, our Press and Communications Officer, talks to Dr Amanda Cross about how World Cancer Research Fund chooses which projects to fund and why cancer research is so expensive.
+We talk to Dr Amanda Cross about how World Cancer Research Fund chooses which projects to fund and why cancer research is so expensive.

 Our Regular Grant Programme adheres to the recommendations and best practice guidance of the Association of Medical Research Charities (AMRC).

 Our grant programme has passed the AMRC Peer Review Audit and has been awarded a certificate by AMRC to show that it follows best practice when peer reviewing grant applications.
 During the audit, AMRC assessed the accountability, balance, independence, rotation and impartiality of World Cancer Research Fund International’s peer review process (both internal and external).
 The results of the audit demonstrate our commitment to the highest standards of accountability and probity to donors, funders, the government and researchers.